abhipraydhoble/DevopsB40/Kubernetes/Manifest/services/servises.md

 4. ExternalName

 ### ClusterIp:
--It is default service type which is accessible within cluster -Suitable for internat communication between services within cluster
+- It is default service type which is accessible within cluster
+- Suitable for internat communication between services within cluster

 ### NodePort:
 - The service is accessible externally